Battlefield 2042 PC Benchmarks, Performance, and Settings

 Battlefield 2042 brings near-future warfare to the series, and you might just want a near-future GPU to run it at ultra settings.
 We'll get into the details in a moment, but pushing everything to maximum quality can cause GPUs that don't have enough VRAM to take a dirt nap.
 But you don't actually need to max out the settings, and unless you have one of the fastest options among the best graphics cards, like the RTX 3090, RTX 3080 Ti, or RX 6900 XT, you'll probably want to skip 4K and ray tracing.

-We've attempted to mitigate that variability by running each test multiple times, and also tried to get a "clear" day for the battle on the Discarded map.
-That means that besides trying to avoid heavy clouds in the sky (which drops performance), if a tornado shows up, we exit and restart.
-We also ran the game in solo/co-op mode and played against bots, because we didn't want to have other humans wondering why one player kept running in circles around one area of the map.
+We've attempted to mitigate that variability by running each test multiple times and also tried to get a "clear" day for the battle on the Discarded map.
+That means that besides trying to avoid heavy clouds in the sky (which drops performance), or if a tornado shows up, we exit and restart.
+We also ran the game in solo/co-op mode and played against bots because we didn't want other humans wondering why one player kept running in circles around one area of the map.
 Even so, the margin of error is going to be slightly higher than the normal 1–2% range we'd get from a good built-in benchmark.

 Battlefield 2042 Settings Analysis